1950s Empire Style Swan Wall Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: To be appraised.

-Other versions: In all probability also made as a chandelier in several variations.
+Other versions: This 1950s Empire style swan wall lamp was in all probability also made as a chandelier in several variations.

 These lamps are often attributed to French companies.
 But they were of course made at multiple locations.
 This wall lamp is from Italy.
 It was acquired there some years ago on a flea market in Florence.